obrymec/Simple-Shops-Saver/README.md

 ![](https://img.shields.io/badge/html-%205-blue)
 ![](https://img.shields.io/badge/php-7.4-blue)

 This small project is an academy project.
 The main goal of this app is to be able to save client's shops.
+This app uses native Web Development Languages on front-end and PHP on back-end to manage client requests.
+PhpMyAdmin and MySQL is used to control app database.
+The communication between front-end and back-end uses AJAX method and JSON to transfer data from the front-end to back-end.

 ## Final result
 This is the final result of the project:<br/><br/>